 Some of the blooms were getting old.
-Ideally you would want to cut them in bud, or when they are still tight.
+Ideally, you would want to cut them in bud, or when they are still tight.
 They seem to dry better that way.
-Like the ones I dried for the Shadow Box Peony project.
-Still, I figured what did I have to lose.
+Like the peonies, I dried for the Shadow Box Peony project.
+Still, I thought, what did I have to lose?

 First I removed as many of the ants that I could, by swishing the flower heads in a large bowl of cold water.

 Then I let them dry out a little.